BaZi - the OG Character Sheet

 In BaZi, this change in energetic environment is called your Da Yun (大运), or 10-Year Luck Pillars.

 The San Ming Tong Hui (三命通会), or The Comprehensive Book of the Three Destinies, makes it clear.
-Like the base hardware, your natal chart is static, but your Da Yun is dynamic.
+The cognitive baseline of your natal chart is static, but your Da Yun is dynamic.
 Every ten years, the campaign setting shifts, and the elemental environment around you changes.

 This isn’t about “good luck” or “bad luck.”
 It is a shift in the cosmic weather.
-A specific 10-year pillar might introduce heavy Water elements into your life.
-If your natal chart desperately needs Water to function optimally, you will suddenly feel like you are playing on Easy Mode.
-Opportunities flow, money is easily earned, resources and energy are abundant.
-You can achieve great things if you put your mind to it.
+A specific 10-year pillar might introduce heavy Water elements - the kinetic force of data accumulation and fluidity - into your life.
+If your cognitive baseline lacks the structural boundaries to contain it, this sudden influx of Water will systematically flood your chart.

 But this is exactly why you need to understand the rulebook.
-When you understand your chart’s mechanics, a harsh cycle isn’t a mysterious curse.
+When you understand your chart’s psychology and how it reacts to external events, a harsh cycle isn’t a mysterious curse.
 It is a known environmental hazard.

 If you know you are entering a 10-year pillar that starves your system of resources, you don’t wait for the DM to ‘reward’ you with fortuitous encounters.
 You artificially introduce those resources yourself and time major decisions for favorable periods within the decade.
 You change your industry, you alter your environment, and you deploy the exact elemental strategies required to keep your character advancing until the campaign setting changes again.